AbdulWahid026/Online_AuctionMarketPlace/README.md

 3. Set up the database:
    - If using SQLite: No additional setup is required as SQLite creates a database file automatically.
-   - If using MySQL: Set up a MySQL database and update the database configuration in `config.py`.

 4. Configure the environment variables:
    - Rename the `.env` file to `.env`.